Plan Your Visit: 30 Minutes

 Gale Woods Farm, Minnetrista

 Stop at the Farm Store to pick up a map and shop farm-to-table food and yarn.
-Explore the educational garden and pasture areas — cows, sheep, chickens, and pigs may be visible.
+Explore the educational garden and pasture areas.

 Hyland Lake Park Reserve, Bloomington

-Hike the Prairie Trail at Richardson Nature Center, where you’ll find rolling hills of restored prairie and colorful forests on the horizon.
-The trail loops through tall grasses and wildflowers and offers stunning views.
+Hike the Prairie Trail at Richardson Nature Center, where you’ll find rolling hills of restored prairie and forests on the horizon.
+The trail loops through tall grasses and offers stunning views.